Middle School

 Teacher: Jodi Smith

-Prerequisite: Successful completion of 7th grade Math
+Prerequisite for 8th grade: Successful completion of 7th grade math

 Advanced Algebra I